workadventure/workadventure/docs/maps/editor/property/play-sound.md

 # Play sound property
 On your map, you can define special zones where a sound will be played when a user enters the area.
+Also, you can define an entity that will trigger a sound.

 ## Setting play sound area :
-When editing an area, you can add the play sound property to it.
+When editing an area or an entity, you can add the play sound property to it.
 You must click on the "play sound" icon.

 <div class="row">
     <div class="col">